xanvierb/docker-kennissessie-2019-12-12/README.md

 ## Excersises

+### Excersise 1
+Run `docker-bench-security` and look at some of the the outputs.If you are familiar with the output you can continue.

+### the Rest of the excersises
 You can do these excersises in this order.
 Be aware, read the excersises carefuly a lot of the course is about the information in the excersises itself.

 1. [Privilege Escelation](./PrivilegeEscalation.md)